 Her third and final main area of research focuses on the validity of online processing measures.
 She is conducting a study with Dr. Aline Godfroid that explores the potential reactivity of eye-tracking and think-aloud protocols.
 They analyze their data by using equivalence tests, which are new to the field of SLA.
 In a separate study, they explore another issue relating to internal validity: the potential nonveridicality of think-alouds.
 They do this by pairing think-alouds with another concurrent secondary behavioral methodology: finger tracking.

-- Godfroid, A. & Spino, L. (under review).
+Godfroid, A., & Spino, L. (in press, 2016).
 Reconceptualizing reactivity of think-alouds and eye-tracking: Absence of evidence is not evidence of absence.
+Language Learning, 66(2).

 Michigan State University